A. If you recently had a Bankruptcy Order made against you or received a Bankruptcy First Notice.

 B. If you have been notified of your Monthly Contribution and Target Contribution, or you are currently expected to make Monthly Contribution payments to your Bankrupts’ Estate.

-3. Setting a goal, drawing up a budget and remaining gainfully employed are practical things you can do during your bankruptcy recovery journey and getting a discharge with record removed.
+3. Setting a goal, drawing up a budget and remaining gainfully employed are practical things you can do during your bankruptcy recovery journey and getting a discharge with the record removed.

 4. Attending a Budget Counselling Session and Money Management Workshop can help you do just that.